soolar/CONSUME.ash/README.md

 ## Todo

 In rough order of importance:
-* Care about how much organ space is already full
 * Actually execute the diet, instead of just printing a series of commands
 * Optionally consider meat buffs from food/booze/spleen
 * Improve item price calculation